aio-libs/aiohttp/docs/websocket_utilities.rst

    Websocket message, returned by ``.receive()`` calls.
 This is actually defined as a :class:`typing.Union` of different message types.
-All messages are a :class:`collections.namedtuple` with the below attributes.
+All messages are a :func:`collections.namedtuple` with the below attributes.

    .. attribute:: data